SELECTION OF QUESTIONS AND ANSWERS

 How do they know that they have achieved these results.
 In principle it is like asking how do they know they are sitting on a chair or eating an apple.
 They know from direct experience.

 In other words, they know they are eating an apple by eating an apple, they know they are sitting on a chair by sitting on a chair.
-In the same way, they know they can generate an energy flow, tap energy from the Cosmos, or run round a football field without being tired or panting, by generating an energy flow, tapping energy from the Cosmos, and running round the training hall about ten times (which is about the distance round a football field) without being tired or panting.
+In the same way, they know they can generate an energy flow, tap energy from the Cosmos, and running round the training hall about ten times (which is about the distance round a football field) without being tired or panting.

 Now he can have these results in three days for 1000 euros -- if he is accepted to my Intensive Chi Kung Course.